Kotlin/kotlinx.coroutines/docs/cancellation-and-timeouts.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-02.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-02.kt).

 Run it to see that it continues to print "I'm sleeping" even after cancellation until the job completes by itself after five iterations.